Sameer-arch-code/AutonomousRobots/ReadMe.txt

 Steps:

 1. Connect to your turtlebot and docker compose up.
-2. Put your bot between lines to be followed.
+2. Put your bot between the lines to be followed.
-3. Comment this line 'self.cv_timerYellow = self.create_timer(0.1, self.lineDetectionYellow, callback_group = cv_cb_group)'.
+3. Comment this line 'self.cv_timerYellow = self.create_timer(0.1, self.lineDetectionYellow, callback_group = cv_cb_group)', from the file:  AutonomousRobots\autorace_real\autorace_real.py
 4. Colcon build.
 5. Run the node named - 'autorace_real'.
 Used the command: ros2 run autorace_real autorace_real.
 6. This will start printing - yellowLineFromCentreDistance: 'value'.